Writing a Nonfiction Book Proposal: Hiring a Book Proposal Coach vs. Hiring a Book Proposal Editor

 Neither an editor nor a coach will write your proposal for you.

-But they should be making comments, suggestions, and at times, proposing rewrites.
+But they should be making comments, making suggestions, and, at times, proposing rewrites.

 Write, publish, and market your book with confidence.